-How Spoor Bunch Franz built a process that is both consistent across their organization and customized to departmental needs.
+How Spoor Bunch Franz built a process that is consistent across their organization and yet still customized to departmental needs.

 PerformYard helps us increase the frequency of reviews and feedback.
 Before, we did annual reviews and that’s it, but all the research points towards the next generation wanting more feedback and more frequent reviews.
 And not only do they want it, but it’s also really helpful for the organization.

 Spoor Bunch Franz is an innovative mid-size accounting firm located off Old Tampa Bay in St. Petersburg, Florida.
 With their multidisciplinary experience, the team works in partnership with their clients to solve complex financial issues and provide deep insight into the numbers.